Rookout/docs/docs/introduction.md

 In this tutorial you will be able to debug a simple sandbox application we wrote for you.
 The sandbox application is available in Java, Node.JS and Python flavors, and can easily be deployed using a provided Docker image.
 Before moving forward, make sure you have a [Rookout account](https://www.rookout.com/trial/) and that you have [Docker Compose](https://docs.docker.com/compose/install/) installed.
+You should also have your own Rookout Token, which will be used throughout the tutorial.

 To start the tutorial, first choose your preferred language for the tutorial: